What is QUT You?

 QUT003 - QUT You: Real Action for Real Change

-Real world challenges such as climate change, health epidemics, and data or food security are by their very nature complex.
-Often, solutions require both large scale changes through government and commercial sectors, but also locally driven action that is tailored to the nuances of a community or region.
+Real world challenges such as climate change, health epidemics, data or food security are by their very nature complex.
+Solutions require both large scale changes through government and commercial sectors, but also locally driven action that is tailored to the nuances of a community.
 In this QUT You unit, you will develop an action plan related to a social, health, political or environmental real world challenge of interest.
-You will work collaboratively with students from diverse faculties to employ critical and creative thinking to drive positive impact.
+You will employ critical and creative thinking to drive positive impact.
+Generative AI technologies will be explored to further develop your change ideas.
 Your discoveries will identify the challenges, reasons for a lack of action, and likely areas of intervention that may result in a meaningful change to attitudes, technologies, and/or behaviour.
-Through supported tutorials, you will create a locally driven action plan to engage, educate, and encourage meaningful change from members of the general public or a relevant community.
+Through supported classes, you will create a locally driven action plan to engage, educate, and encourage meaningful change from members of the general public or a relevant community.

 View the full subject outline